tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Configure signal execution frequency

-The signal execution frequency can be customized by adjusting the `parameterOverrides` field.
+The signal execution frequency can be customized by adjusting the `parameterOverrides` property.
-For instance, to set the outbound connectivity test execution frequency to 60 seconds, specify the following configuration below.
+For instance, to set the `outbound connectivity` test execution frequency to 60 seconds, specify the following configuration below:
 ```
 {
    "vmWatchSettings": {